 Welcome to the Ferntree Gully Cricket Club (Est. 1882) Heritage website which includes information and images associated with our Administration, History, Playing Records & Statistics.
-LAST UPDATED: August 2018 – this update includes…
+LAST UPDATE: February 2019 – this update includes…

-- A register of the best performances by opposition players vs. the FTGCC 1st XI (> Club Records > Sundry 1st XI Records)
+- Updated register of the best performances by opposition players vs. the FTGCC 1st XI (> Club Records > Sundry 1st XI Records)

-These pages are dedicated to the long history of the FTGCC; the records of which have been compiled since 1986, when it was first discovered that the Club’s origins traced back over one hundred and thirty five summers ago to the early 1880’s.
+This site is dedicated to the long history of the FTGCC.
+Records of the Club have been compiled since 1986, when it was discovered that our origins traced back over one hundred and thirty five summers ago to the early 1880’s.

-On these pages you will find Administration & Club Records, Playing & Career Statistics and Online Summary Scorebooks for every Grade from every season tracing back to our commencement in 1882/83, as well as images of the Club’s on field success, its heritage and wider involvement in the Ferntree Gully & Dandenong Ranges foothills community that dates back to the 1850’s.
+On this site you will find Administration & Club Records, Playing & Career statistics and Summary Scorebooks for every Grade from every season tracing back to our commencement in 1882/83, as well as images of the Club’s on field success, its heritage and wider involvement in the Ferntree Gully & Dandenong Ranges foothills community dating back to the 1850’s.

-Take your time exploring what is acknowledged by National and State sports historians as one of the best local sporting Club archives in Australia.
+Take your time exploring what is acknowledged by National and State sporting historians as one of the best local Club archives in Australia.

 Click on this link to go to the Club’s Administration & MyCricket Results website http://ferntreegully.vic.cricket.com.au